 The closing date

-The 2021-22 round is now closed.
-The closing date for the receipt of the next round of applications (for visits from August 2022 to July 2023) is 29 April 2022.
+The 2023 round is now closed.
+The closing date for the receipt of the next round of applications (for visits from August 2024 to July 2025) is 17:00 GMT on 26 April 2024.
 Applications received after that date will not be considered.
-Decisions will be communicated in July 2022.
+Decisions will be communicated in July.
 Please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form